 - Use standard AWS APIs suited for disaster recovery-specific workflows, as well as a CLI and SDK.

 - Monitor metrics and events with Amazon CloudWatch and Amazon EventBridge.

 - Audit user activity and API usage with AWS CloudTrail.

-- Use standard EC2 launch templates to control how your Recovery instances are launched.
+- Manage EC2 launch templates and other launch settings at scale to control how your Recovery instances are launched.